 Designed with backpackers and solo travelers in mind, you’ll make new friends and see some of our favorite secret spots in of San Francisco.

 Why is it free?
 We want everyone to experience San Francisco and what makes it an amazing city.
 On this free tour, you just tip your guide whatever the tour was worth to you.
-Most people tip $10-15 per person, but it’s completely up to you.Book now
+Most people tip around $15 per person, but it’s completely up to you.Book Now

 A screenwriter, director and educator, Andrew “Fischer” Wong’s craft has taken him far–including Cannes Film Festival, where he premiered one of his short films.
 He studied film and cinematography at SF State, leads filmmaking workshops for youth, and has his own production company called ReTold Productions.
 When not educating or directing, Fischer is a foodie with a knack for groan-inducing puns.